 - Add butter, diced celery and carrots to a large stock pot over medium-high heat.
 Saute for 3 minutes.
 Add garlic and cook for another 30 seconds.

-- Add chicken stock and season the broth with rosemary, sage, crushed red pepper, and salt (definitely TASTE the broth before adding more salt), and pepper.
+- Add chicken stock and season the broth with rosemary, thyme, crushed red pepper, and salt (definitely TASTE the broth before adding more salt), and pepper.
 Taste and add a spoonful of “better than bullion” chicken or chicken bouillon cubes or granules as needed.

 - Bring broth to a boil.
 Add noodles (either uncooked homemade egg noodles, or dry store-bought pasta) and cook just until noodles are al dente.